 CMC has a special relationship to Washington.
-As a college with a strong emphasis on public affairs and service, it is only fitting that for over three decades CMC has been sending its best and brightest to the nation's capital.
+As a college with a strong emphasis on public affairs and service, it is only fitting that for over four decades CMC has been sending its best and brightest to the nation's capital.

 The CMC Washington Program is located in the heart of Washington, between Dupont Circle and the White House.
 It is administered by Dr. Elizabeth Spalding, who serves as faculty along with Dr. John Haskell and Dr. Adam Wolfson.

 All students should refer to Professor Pitney's web page for information about internships and housing: http://www.cmc.edu/pages/faculty/JPitney/intern.html

 Click on an image below to read interns' stories.